Sentence-Permuted Paragraph Generation: Proposed Method: PermGen

 \subsection{Sentence-permuted Learning}

 This module learns by varying sentence orders in paragraph generation and acts as the key component in \textit{PermGen}.
 For example, given a sentence order $\pi = [2, 4, 1, 5, 3]$, \textit{PermGen} first generates the second sentence from the leftmost token to the rightmost, then generates the fourth sentence, and so on.
-The model stops when the third sentence is finished.
 Formally, we denote $Z_T$ as the set of all possible sentence orders, i.e., the permutations of sentence indices of length $T$.
 It follows that $|Z_T| = T!$.
-Given input $X$ and target output paragraph $Y$ of $T$ sentences, \textit{PermGen} maximizes the following likelihood: However, computing the negative log-likelihood in Eq. (\ref{eq:original-loss}) is prohibitive because the back-propagation computational graph branches out for every permutation in the sum.
-Therefore, we apply the Jensen's inequality to lower-bound the log-likelihood: By maximizing the lower bound, we do not favor any particular sentence order, but encourage the model to generate $Y$ equally well in all orders.
+Given input $X$ and target output paragraph $Y$ of $T$ sentences, \textit{PermGen} maximizes the following likelihood:

+However, computing the negative log-likelihood in Eq. (\ref{eq:original-loss}) is prohibitive because the back-propagation computational graph branches out for every permutation in the sum.
+Therefore, we apply the Jensen's inequality to lower-bound the log-likelihood:

+By maximizing the lower bound, we do not favor any particular sentence order, but encourage the model to generate $Y$ equally well in all orders.